 Hire the Right Employees

 When you are first starting, it is essential to consider hiring employees.
-A new business owner can quickly become overwhelmed with tasks and the best way to get more done in less time is by delegating some of these responsibilities to an employee or contractor.
+A new business owner can quickly become overwhelmed with tasks and the best way to get more done in less time is by delegating some of these responsibilities to an employee or finding recruiters for hire to delegate tasks with.

 You need to consider that there will be additional work required when bringing on a new person, so you should be aware of the time commitment and plan accordingly.
 Hiring an employee is a decision that you cannot undo because once they are hired, it becomes nearly impossible to get rid of them without having some legal issues on your hands.